 Program Description

-The Department of Health, Bureau of Family Health, funds the Federally Qualified Health Center (FQHC) Program through a grant with the Pennsylvania Association of Community Health Centers (PACHC) to engage FQHCs in improving care to children with special health care needs* (CSHCN).
-This includes:
+The Department of Health, Bureau of Family Health, funds the Federally Qualified Health Center (FQHC) Program through a grant with the Pennsylvania Association of Community Health Centers to engage health centers in improving care to children and youth with special health care needs* (CYSHCN).
+The goals of the FQHC Program include:

-• Increasing access to quality health care for CSHCN;
+- Increasing access to quality health care for CYSHCN

-• Offering services to CSHCN to prevent illness and injury; and
+- Offering services to CYSHCN to prevent illness and injury

 Mission